clairemoorecantwell/learnLexicalConstraints/readme.md

 _attributes_:

-**urList:** list of objects of class `UR`
+**lexList:** list of objects of class `LexEntry`

-**urIDlist:** list of strings, that are the strings of the URs
+**lexIDlist:** list of strings, the `inpt` that goes with each lexical entry

-**urProbsList:** List of floats, aligned to the list of URs - each number is the 'lexical frequency' of that UR, or the weight at which you want it to be sampled for learning.
+**lexProbsList:** List of floats, aligned to the list of URs - each number is the 'lexical frequency' of that UR, or the weight at which you want it to be sampled for learning.
 These can by any real positive number (or 0) - for sampling the list will be converted to a proper probability distribution.

 **theory:** Right now, only 'MaxEnt' is implemented.
 Hopefully in the future, we can do at least Noisy HG and regular HG.